Autonomous Electric Transit Vehicles Pilot

 The rovers are fine for campus streets, but they cause traffic jams up and down 19th St since they are so slow (10 mph).
 I have to deal with the delay every day.
 There are often 10 or more cars stacked up behind the rover.
 Those cars idling probably contribute more to air pollution than the rover saves.
 Drivers become frustrated and take risks to pass the rover and escape the blockage.
 The rovers should not be allowed on city streets where they obstruct the normal flow of traffic.

-Steve K asked over 2 years ago
+Steve K asked about 3 years ago

 Thank you for your input, and we understand that the driverless vehicles in this initial pilot project are fairly slow, and may add a minute or two of commute time along that short stretch of 19th Street in particular, but their operation on city streets is key to acquiring the needed data for this study.
 This particular route takes students from the graduate student housing area at Mines Park across Highway 6 to the heart of the Mines campus, providing useful transit service.
 Additionally, it should be stated that these specific autonomous vehicles are able to operate legally on city streets, and are licensed by the State of Colorado and the federal government to do so.
 City staff will pass on your feedback to the operators of the service.